Tell Me More…

 I was 23 years old when I decided to propose to my girlfriend.
 It was obviously the biggest decision I had ever made in my life.
 I was young, in love, and overflowing with excitement.
 Sometimes we think we know and sometimes we absolutely know.
 I couldn’t see 15 years into the future, but I sure could see today!
 I just somehow knew that I wanted to spend the rest of my life with Nikki Schweikhard.

 I went over to my dad’s office for a very important visit.
 I needed advice.
 I needed ideas on how to afford a modest ring.
 Of course I would go to his office to share this news and seek his wisdom.
 He joined in my excitement while calmly infusing his wisdom.

 My parents have just always been there for me – every day of my life.
 I simply cannot imagine what my life would be like without my supportive friends and family.
-I know that some of you don’t relate.
+(I fully realize that some of you reading this don’t relate.)

 In a meeting the other day, the person across the table said, “I know about meals and survival gear and showers and laundry, but tell me more about what Dry Bones does.”

 I began answering the question when her phone started dinging.
 Text after text kept coming in.
 She would glance over, resist for a moment, but would eventually grab the phone and slyly respond as I continued to speak.